ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <br>

 # Feature Extractions
 The RGB cell images are converted to grayscale and binary for feature extractions.
+The color images are used to extract color features, the grayscale images are used for texture features and the binary images are used for morphological features.

 <br>
 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/ALLvsHem.PNG">

- 9 Morphological, 21 texture, and 8 color features are extracted.
+In total, 9 Morphological, 21 texture, and 8 color features are extracted.
+After extraction, the features are scaled to lie in the interval [0,1] using min max scaling.
 <center>

 |Morphologial                         |Texture                                             |Color                                    |